 November 10, 2010

-The Safe Routes to School National Partnership’s new "State of the States" shows that in the third quarter of 2010, state Departments of Transportation (DOT) awarded $15 million in funds and obligated nearly $41 million.
+The Safe Routes Partnership’s new "State of the States" shows that in the third quarter of 2010, state Departments of Transportation (DOT) awarded $15 million in funds and obligated nearly $41 million.
 This quarter had the most funds obligated since we have been tracking the program.
 The amount of funds obligated each quarter has been increasing steadily all year, demonstrating that states are focusing on getting projects built and implemented.
 Take a look at the chart and see how your state DOT is doing.
 If your state is below the national average, we encourage you to contact your state DOT to ask about a plan for increasing obligation rates for SRTS.

 Send a heartfelt thanks to Congressman Oberstar